wonabru/noise_estimation/README.md

 # Usage:

       Edit `Estera_lim.conf`
-      change `!NO_FILES!` to number of filename in `datafilename.dat` Edit `datafilenames.dat` and put in column all filenames which you would like to calculate noise Each file with data should have only one column of data.
+      change `!NO_FILES!` to number of filename in `data_filenames.csv` Edit `data_filenames.csv` and put in column all filenames which you would like to calculate noise Each file with data should have only one column of data.

       run `Estera_lim`